 - 30 months after the entry into force for making available.

 The European Commission provided a longer transition period because beauty brands should reformulate their sunscreen products with Homosalate and test their SPF efficacy.

 New UV filter: Piperazine

-The draft Regulation permits using a new UV filter, Piperazine (HAA299), that will be added to Annex VI.
+The draft Regulation permits using a new UV filter, Piperazine (HAA299).
+Hence, it will be added to Annex VI.
 According to the SCCS findings, HAA299, both in bulk and nano form, is safe as a UV filter up to a maximum concentration of 10%.
 The European Commission has implemented these limits in the draft Regulation.
 In the case of the combined use of Piperazine and Piperazine (nano), the sum shall not exceed 10%.

 Moreover, HAA299 in nano form must meet some additional requirements:

 - Median particle size D50 ≥ 50 nm of number size distribution.

 It cannot be used in applications that may lead to exposure of user’s lungs by inhalation due to its possible inflammatory effects.

 The European Commission has issued a new regulation reflecting the above-mentioned amendments on November 10, 2022.